-Science, and in particular the medical profession, has long accepted the positive benefits of all forms or meditation.
+Science, and in particular the medical profession, has long accepted the positive benefits of many forms or meditation.
 Many studies across decades of research have proven meditation is simply good for the body—and your health.

-A new study from the National University of Singapore, attempts to differentiate the relative benefits of different types of meditation.
+A study from the National University of Singapore, attempts to differentiate the relative benefits of different types of meditation.
 In particular, the research team found that Vajrayana meditation, with Tantric and Deity visualizations, significantly improves cognitive performance.

 Vajrayana Meditation Good Medicine for Cognitive Disorders?

 This may not surprise Vajrayana practitioners, who know just how much of the brain must be activated to stabilize a complex visualization, but it may also be good news for people at risk for Alzheimer’s and other cognitive degenerative disorders.

 The study was conducted by Professor Maria Kozhevnikov and Doctor Ido Amihai from the Department of Psychology, and just recently published in the journal PLOS ONE for July 2014.